-Some U.S. business groups criticized the healthcare law upheld Thursday by the Supreme Court, saying it would increase healthcare costs and reduce job creation.
+Some U.S. business groups criticized the healthcare law upheld Thursday by the

 "It is imperative that policymakers and the business community now work together to develop and support genuine reforms that control costs, improve access, ensure quality and promote wellness," Donohue said in a statement.
 "These reforms and goals are achievable.
 The chamber and the American business community are ready to go to work to enact true health care reform.
 Given the court's decision, the need for action has never been greater."

 The chamber's law firm had filed an amicus brief urging the